-INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY The internal control and risk management system is structured and applied in accordance with the principles and criteria established in the corporate governance code of the organisation.
+INTERNAL CONTROL SYSTEMS AND THEIR ADEOUACY

+The internal control and risk management system is structured and applied in accordance with the principles and criteria established in the corporate governance code of the organisation.
 It is an integral part of the general organisational structure of the Company and Group and involves a range of personnel who act in a coordinated manner while executing their respective responsibilities.
 The Board of Directors offers its guidance and strategic supervision to the Executive Directors and management, monitoring and support committees.
 The control and risk committee and the head of the audit department maintain constant dialogue with the Auditors.

+RISK MANAGEMENT

-RISK MANAGEMENT Risk management is applied across all management levels and functional and project areas.
-Risk management initiatives are overseen by the Risk Management Committee comprising Board →Provide overall coordination of risk management processes →Develop guidelines to govern risk management processes →Arrange training in risk management and internal control risks →Perform day-to-day monitoring of the risk management process across business units and controlled entities →Prepare information and following activities:
+Risk management is applied across all management levels and functional and project areas.
+Risk management initiatives are overseen by the Risk Management Committee comprising Board members.

+The committee helps in the following activities: